You can record video meetings with these Google Workspace editions:

 - People who dial in using a phone

-If a participant turns on Live Captions during recording, the captions won't be recorded and don't open when you play the recording.
+If a participant turns on Live Caption during recording, the captions won't be recorded and don't open when you play the recording.

 Which part of a Meet chat is recorded?